 Studies comparing wireless inertial sensor based evaluation to a gold standard of force plate showed that it was sufficiently repeatable and of adequate analytic sensitivity for clinical use (Keegan et al,, 2011, 2012).
 When compared to subjective evaluation in a study using special shoes to induce lameness (McCracken et al., 2012), the inertial sensors selected the correct limb sooner (after fewer turns of the screw that was inducing the lameness) than the consensus of three subjective evaluators, indicating a greater sensitivity of the sensors.
 When compared to subjective evaluation in horses with natural lameness (Keegan et al., 2013), all inertial sensor measures were positively and significantly correlated with subjective results.
 Agreement between the sensors and the subjective results was fair to moderate for forelimb lameness and slight to fair for hindlimb lameness, indicating that the sensors were contributing a significant amount of new information to the workup of these horses.

-At Burwash Equine, we feel that the wireless inertial sensor evaluation is a valuable addition as a routine step in all lameness evaluations.
+At Burwash Equine, we have been incorporating the wireless inertial sensors into our lameness examinations for four years, and have found that it is a valuable adjunct to our subjective evaluation.
 For more information on the Equinosis Lameness Locator, please visit www.equinosis.com.